vic-toto/thisisaquine/README.md

 • You have no constraints on the source code, apart from the integer that will be set to 5 at first.

+COMPILE AND RUN

+In the C directory, type "make all" in your terminal.

+You can run each individual program by its name:
+./Colleen
+./Grace
+./Sully

+Eliminate all generated files and executables with "make fclean"